noahzong/Pokemon_RL_Model/README.md

 4. Clone this repo
 5. Run reinforcement_bot.py

+The file model.h5 is an already trained model with 10000 steps.
+The reward system is as follows:
+Winning corresponds to a positive reward of 30
+Making an opponent’s pokemon faint corresponds to a positive reward of 1
+Making an opponent lose % hp corresponds to a positive reward of %.
+Punishments are mirrored (ex. losing is -30).

-The file model.h5 is an already trained model.
-To start training of a new model delete the file.
+To start training of a new model delete the file model.h5.
 To evaluate the current model just run the reinforcement_bot.py file